AliceRoselia/Sofialang/README.md

 The first version wouldn't ship with these optimizations, just the basics.
 The optimizations would be in the libraries.

+The exact detail depends on what memory management domain you use but this is my draft for the "normal" one.

 Addendum 3: concurrency and parallelism.

 Sofia is a compute-bound programming language.
 For such tasks, for each stage, the task is either fully independent, or dependent in the dynamic programming sense, both of which can be modeled through dependency analysis.